 If you’ve suffered as a result of a funeral home’s reckless or unlawful actions, don’t wait.
 You can and should retain a competent, skilled lawyer as soon as possible.

-Our experienced negligence attorneys in Clark County have spent years fighting for victims and their families.
+Our experienced attorneys at Valiente Mott have spent years fighting for victims and their families.
 Please contact us at 702-296-5117 to schedule your free consultation at your earliest convenience.

 Notes: Our team uses secondary sources when creating these posts.
 For that reason, we have not verified all of the facts surrounding each injury accident.
 If you locate any information that is not correct, please let us know right away so that we can correct the post to reflect the most accurate information about the accident.
 We will remove a post upon request.